 The college offers programs that lead to a state endorsement in Basic Reading, Advanced Reading, Special Education of students with mild to moderate disabilities, Special Education of students with severe disabilities, and English as a Second Language instruction.
 Students may enroll in these programs for an endorsement-only undergraduate minor or as part of the Master of Education or Master of Arts in Teaching programs.

-Heather Batchelor, Assistant Professor and Director of Secondary MAT program
+Heather Batchelor, Assistant Professor

 Margaret (Peggy) Cain, Professor and Director of MED and MACL programs